DLEC 261 / EU Regulation

 Check My Delta Air Lines Claim

-Free check · 2–6 years (varies by departure country) · 6 years (UK routes) time limit · No fee unless you win
+Free eligibility check · 2–6 years (varies by departure country) · 6 years (UK routes) time limit · Fee disclosed before signature

 01We Know Delta Air Lines

-Delta operates 900+ aircraft from its Atlanta hub and other US bases, serving 300+ destinations worldwide.
+Delta operates a fleet of aircraft from its Atlanta hub and other US bases, serving destinations worldwide.
 The airline is a SkyTeam founding member and has joint ventures with Air France-KLM and Virgin Atlantic.
-Delta's on-time performance averages 78–82%, with delays concentrated on transatlantic routes during winter months.
+Delta's on-time performance varies seasonally, with delays concentrated on transatlantic routes during winter months.

 Our Success Rate